dcxSt/stephenfay/src/pages/hidden/on-zen.md

 <i>D.H. -GEB</i>

 Thinking can be thought of as the interplay of potentially physically discernable active symbols in your brain.
 So when you think of cheese some cheesy patterns, i.e. active symbols, form in your mind and are represented in the circuitry of your brain.
-It's quite straight forward really.
 What makes them active as opposed to passive is that they interact / speak with other active symbols.
 They are always in flux rather than inert.

-The concept of active symbol really pins down how many people think about their thoughts.
+The concept of active symbol pins down how many think about their thoughts.
 Now that we have added 'active symbol' to our arsenal of known words lets use it to examine some zen sayings.

 > <i>The five colours make people's eyes blind,\
 > The five sounds make people's ears deaf.</i>